Skip to content

 • Being in groups of people

-• Being watched while doing something – eg Public Speaking
+• Being watched while doing something (e.g., public speaking or eating)

 Other Anxiety Disorders: